LATAM Airlines Perú

-LATAM Airlines Perú (formerly LAN Perú S.A.) is an airline based in Lima, Peru.
-It is a subsidiary of LATAM Airlines Group, which owns 49% of the airline and flag carrier of Peru.
+LATAM Airlines Perú (formerly LAN Perú S.A. until 2015) is the flag carrier airline based in Lima, Peru.
+It is a subsidiary of LATAM Airlines Group of Chile, which owns 49% of the airline.
 It operates scheduled domestic and international services.
 Its main hub is Jorge Chávez International Airport.
 LATAM Perú is the dominant airline in Peru, controlling 73.4% of the domestic market.

 History

-LAN Peru was established in July 1998 by LAN-Chile in Lima by the entrepreneurs Mr. Boris Hirmas Rubio, Lorenzo Sousa Debarbieri, Cristian Said and Dr Javier Rodriguez Larrain.
+LAN Peru was established in July 1998 by the entrepreneurs Boris Hirmas Rubio, Lorenzo Sousa Debarbieri, Cristian Said and Dr Javier Rodriguez Larrain and LAN-Chile in Lima.
 Operations began on 2 July 1999, with domestic services from Jorge Chávez International Airport to Cusco and Arequipa.
-Its launch marked the reappearance of a major national airline in Peru after the demise of Aeroperú, Faucett Perú and others.
-An international service to Miami was added on 15 November 1999.
+Its launch marked the reappearance of a new major national airline in Peru after the demise of giants Aeroperú, Faucett Perú and others.
+An international service to Miami was added on November 15, 1999.

-The airline became a subsidiary of LAN Airlines in September 2002, owned by LAN (49%), ER Larraín (30%) and Inversiones Aéreas (21%) and has 1,500 employees.
+The airline became a subsidiary of LAN Airlines in September 2002, owned by LAN (49%), ER Larraín (30%), and Inversiones Aéreas (21%) and has 1,500 employees.
 In 2004, it was incorporated into LAN Airlines holding with the change of the name of the parent company.

+In 2004, a court order temporarily suspended flights because of alleged irregularities in the company's incorporation.
+Subsequently, the ruling party generated controversy for questioning the work of Judge Eloy Zamalloa, who denounced the promulgation of a decree law that opposed such a judicial decision.

 During the third quarter of 2006, LAN Peru added 8 new Airbus A319s to its fleet, intended to replace its Boeing 737-200s for domestic operations in Peruvian territory.
 In October 2006, LAN Perú obtained authorization from the Peruvian DGAC to operate as an Aeronautical Maintenance Workshop (TMA), granting it the number 029.
-This allows it, in addition to supporting LAN operations, to offer service to other companies that Aircraft with Peruvian registration operate.
+This allows it, in addition to supporting LAN operations, to offer service to other companies that have aircraft with Peruvian registration.

 In 2008, the airline transported about 3.5 million passengers, with 2.9 million in the domestic market.
-In October 2009, the airline received the authorization to provide aircraft maintenance services.
+In October 2009, the airline was authorized to provide aircraft maintenance services.

-As part of the merger between the parent company LAN Airlines and TAM Linhas Aéreas, which began in 2010, from which LATAM Airlines Group emerged, the airline was newly established as LATAM Airlines Perú on 5 May 2016.